Understanding the Dream Experience

 This reminded him of a dream 15 years ago, in which he saw this stupendously beautiful iguana sitting on a large branch of a tree.
 It was mind-bogglingly colorful, displaying shimmering shades of blue, green, red, orange, and yellow.
 He was awestruck by how beautiful such a creature can be, when he suddenly discovered a tiny little handle on its side, suggesting that there was a door he could open.
 He did open this door, and to his amazement and deep disappointment, he discovered that the inside of what seemed like the most beautiful living creature he had ever seen, was simply a mechanical clockwork.
 Of course, the archetype of the Wizard of Oz comes to mind, but the echo from this old dream is quite audible in his present dream.
 It is frightening to discover that what seemed alive is in fact lifeless, and at the time he could identify with the sense of living a life driven more by internalized expectations of others than by his own authenticity.
 Not now anymore, but he now knows very viscerally how toxic illusions can be.
 He knew that ultimately the gale-force winds, the touching of that woman could fully dissolve the magic of this play he had written that night, in order to show more of himself to himself.
 Fifteen years ago the clockwork was the disappointment of discovering lifelessness in beauty; this time the woman turned attacker would have revealed her clockwork nature to a dreamer much stronger and more self-assured than then.
 It would not have been a beauty to be debunked, but dangerous enmity.

-The iguana was too beautiful to be real, and this woman as potential killer too dramatically dangerous to be a real enemy.
-All this is, all these nightmares are is the mind in conflict with itself creating unnecessary fireworks.
+The iguana was too beautiful to be real, and this woman as a potential killer was too dramatically dangerous to be a real enemy.
+All this is, all these nightmares are in the mind in conflict with itself creating unnecessary fireworks.